 by Garrett Smith (dhtmlkitchen.com), edited by Frank Manno (frankmanno.com) with comments from David Mark, Richard Cornford, RobG, and Juriy Zaytsev.

-element, in most modern browsers,
+An HTML FORM element, in most modern browsers,

 implements many interfaces and has a rich set of features.